matatk/landmarks/README.md

     The built versions of the extension are placed in the `build/<browser>/` directories and ZIP files for each will be created in the root of the checked-out repository.

-    Because the process of rasterising the SVG to variously-sized PNGs is slow, the PNGs are cached, so they only need to be re-generated when the SVG changes.
-You can clean out the cache with `npm run clean:cache`.

-    You can remove the `build/<browser>/` directories with `npm run clean:firefox`/`chrome`/`all` as with the build scripts above.

 4. To load and use the extension locally in your browser...
     -   **Firefox:** use [Mozilla's instructions on temporarily loading extensions from disk](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Packaging_and_installation#Loading_from_disk).
     -   **Chrome:** follow [Google's instructions on loading the extension](https://developer.chrome.com/extensions/getstarted#unpacked).

+Some further info on the test/build process:

+- Automated tests are run as a pre-requisite part of the build process; you can also run them with `npm test`.

+- You can remove the `build/<browser>/` directories and ZIP files with `npm run clean:firefox`, `npm run clean:chrome` or `npm run clean:all`, as with the build scripts above.

+- Because the process of rasterising the SVG to variously-sized PNGs is slow, the PNGs are cached, so they only need to be re-generated when the SVG changes.
+You can clean out the cache with `npm run clean:cache`.

 ### Test Pages

+The following pages are incorporated into the automated test suite, but you can also visit them in-browser to try out the extension's UI.

 -   [HTML5Accessibility: ARIA landmarks](http://www.html5accessibility.com/tests/roles-land.html)
 -   [HTML5Accessibility: structural elements](http://www.html5accessibility.com/tests/structural-elements.html)